Aid for Trade Strategy and Related Assistance

 Pacific Aid for Trade Strategy (PAfTS) 2020-2025

-In-line with these principles, the strategy focuses on mobilising AfT projects in thematic priority areas of services sector, e-commerce, comprehensive connectivity and deepening Forum markets.
+In-line with these guiding principles, the strategy focuses on mobilising AfT projects in four thematic priority areas of services sector; electronic commerce; comprehensive connectivity and deepening Forum markets.